 If the laboratory confirms there's no asbestos in your samples, you can usually recycle or dispose of the materials as you normally would.
 Bring a copy of the analysis certificate with you to your chosen place of disposal.

-asbestos consultants operating in Jersey.
+asbestos consultants in the JT Directory.

 Most asbestos materials in good condition can safely stay where they are unless they are going to be disturbed by renovation or demolition work.